 First, let’s talk a little bit about why you would use swaddling in the first place.
 Unlike some tactics parents use, swaddling isn’t a sleep prop.

 Instead, it’s a useful tool that keeps your baby warm, safe, and well rested.
-Combing out of the warm, dark, cozy womb into the wide world is probably pretty overwhelming, and a swaddle eases the transition.
+Coming out of the warm, dark, cozy womb into the wide world is probably pretty overwhelming, and a swaddle eases the transition.

 Swaddling also reduces the impact of a newborn’s startle reflex, helping them stay asleep instead of flailing awake in a tizzy.